It’s a fact in the UK that at the start of the season the open water can be bit chilly and take many months to get close to double figures.

 If you do dive in a drysuit make sure you’ve enough thermal protection to keep you warm, which depending on your dry suit material will vary.
 Also think about once you’re out of the water to keep regs out of the cold and more importantly, make sure you keep warm and hydrated.
 Keeping your core temperature and wear a hat to keep that heat escaping from your head!

 Another thing to think about is can you say you would know what to do in a medical emergency?
 Give consideration to the Emergency First Response course which all make you a safer diver and great buddy!
-I'll be a Emergency First Response Instructor soon and I would love to teach you this valuable course.

 We run it in conjunction with our Rescue Diver course but its a valuable course for non-divers too.
 Get in touch with DiveMania to find out more.
 They can even teach you to become an Emergency First Response Instructor too if you want to go one step further.